Hammerspoon/hammerspoon.github.io/getting-started.md

 What we are doing here is first launching Safari or bringing it to the front if it is already running.
 This is an important step in any menu interaction - menus for apps that are not currently focused, will usually be disabled.

-We then get a reference to Safari itself using `hs.appfinder.app_from_name()`.
+We then get a reference to Safari itself using `hs.appfinder.appFromName()`.
 Using this object we can search the available menu items and interact with them.
 Specifically, we are looking for the current state of three of the User Agent strings in `Develop→User Agent`.
 We then check to see which of them is ticked, and then select the next one.

 Thus, pressing `cmd+alt+ctrl+7` repeatedly will cycle between the default user agent string, an IE10 user agent, and a Chrome user agent.
 Each time, we display a simple on-screen alert with the name of the user agent we have cycled to.